 The study of a special topic in philosophy, announced at advanced registration.
-Recent offerings include Postmodernism, Feminist Philosophies, and Friendship and one course in Philosophy and permission of the instructor.
+Recent offerings include Postmodernism, Feminist Philosophies, and Friendship and Love.

 PHI375: Tutorial Topics

 The study of a special topic in philosophy using a one-on-one tutorial method of instruction adapted from humanities courses at Oxford University.
 Please check with department for a list of current offerings.